 General policies

-Manuscripts submitted to the journal must not have been previously published elsewhere -- either in print or electronically -- nor currently under review for possible publication elsewhere.
+Manuscripts submitted to the journal must not have been previously published elsewhere—either in print or electronically—nor currently under review for possible publication elsewhere.
 Manuscripts should be submitted in electronic format, one in Microsoft Word document and the other in PDF format.
-If you need help on converting your Word document into PDF format, please refer to the tutorial at http://www.tclt.us/tutorials/pdf.php.
 Manuscripts are sent to reviewers anonymously.
-Result of the review process, often including anonymous reviewers' comments, suggested revisions, and editorial changes will be returned to the author via email.
+Results of the review process, often including anonymous reviewers' comments, suggested revisions, and editorial changes will be returned to the author(s) via email.

 Each manuscript submitted to the journal should begin with abstracts in both English and Chinese, beginning with the one in the language of the article.
 Each abstract should be 1/4 to 1/2 page in length (approximately 100-200 words in the English version).